 More than 9,500 Americans receive a skin cancer diagnosis every day.
 At Wellskin Dermatology & Aesthetics, board-certified providers James Allred, MD, FAAD, and Sherelen Hodges, APRN, DCNP, want their patients to feel confident about their diagnosis and treatment.
-They use the most advanced technology at the Franklin and Glasgow, Kentucky, White House and Gallatin, Tennessee, offices.
+They use the most advanced technology at the Franklin, Kentucky, White House and Gallatin, Tennessee, offices.
 Skin cancer is serious, but with treatment, it can be cured.
 Call the office nearest to you or book an appointment online.

 Skin cancer is a group of cancers that can develop on any part of your skin, from the scalp to the soles of your feet.